 Water we know is essential for living.
 Ironic, perhaps, that water too is especially powerful.
 In terms of the home, it can wreak havoc (in the form of rot and/or as a catalyst for mold) if left to do so.
 Because of this, it is important to keep water where it needs to be, i.e. within pipes or … in terms of the exterior, out and away from the house … especially at the foundation.

-One simple way we manage water on the exterior of a home is by controlling the rain water that may shed from the home’s roof.
-We do this by employing a gutter system or . . . if you’re in Canada, and as Mike Holmes might have it … with eavestroughing.
+One simple way we manage water on the exterior of a home is by controlling the rain water shedding from the home’s roof.
+We do this by employing a gutter system or if you’re in Canada, and as Mike Holmes might have it … with eavestroughing.

 Our painter at the time removed the downspouts while giving this house its first, rather temporary, re-coating.
-Still, I was dead set on re-doing them (in new half-round), but first I would have to get Mrs. Moxie to agree.
+Still, I was dead set on re-doing them (in new half-round).
+First, Mrs. Moxie would have to agree.

 Half Round vs K Style

 Essentially there are two types of gutters you’ll find in residential installations today, half-round and the more common k-style.
 Each takes its name, likely, from their cross section shape.
 K-style, in many cases, is easier to install and consequently is typically a lot cheaper.
 Half-round on the other hand pre-dates k-style and is often considered a little more historic.

 Mrs. Moxie, with her always practical real estate sense, had maintained from the beginning, “Nobody even looks at the gutters. … K-Style!”
 I couldn’t help but disagree, and it was just like that that our home sat without downspouts for the good part of six years.